eclipse-kuksa/kuksa.cloud/utils/hono-influxdb-connector/README.md

 ## Deployment

-To deploy in a Kubernetes cluster, run
+To deploy in a Kubernetes cluster, run in

+`deployment/eclipse-kuksa/utils/hono-influxdb-connector`

 ```bash
 ./deploy.sh \